<dfn>: The HTML Definition Element

-The HTML dfn element is short for 'definition' and the element encapsulates a term.
-The definition for the term must be located in one of the following places.
+The HTML <dfn> element is short for 'definition' and the element is used to encapsulate a word or term which you are going to define.
+The definition for the word or term must be located in one of the following three places.

-The dfn element accepts the title attribute.
-The value of the title attribute should be the term which is being defined.
+The <dfn> element accepts the title attribute.
+The value of the title attribute should be the word or term which is being defined.

 <!DOCTYPE html>